dougbutner/web-4/README.md

 **Provable identity issues** are becoming apparent, as certain applications with **lax rules** are being manipulated, showing the need for true provable identity.
 The best solutions are becoming known alongside the problems.

-Social Verification like BrightID and biometric solutions like Facetec are still used, while biocryptography standards and biometric secret technology are being developed to allow true provable identity (in Phase Three).

 **Information entropy** principles are starting to be implemented, when required.

-**Geo-social systems** are starting to be built, but not used for "real applications" like voting because of lack of true provable individuality.
+**Geo-social systems** are starting to be built, but not used for "real applications" like running a government because of lack of true provable individuality, and social inertia.

 **Phase 2 Action Points**:
 - Proposing the best uses for geo-social systems using time tokens
 - Incorporating different provable identity methods
+- Developers implementing Time Token in unexpected ways

 ## **Phase Three**
 > Implementing Provable Identity

 **Provable Identity** is now possible as suggested in this manifesto through the maturity of the biometric secrets.
-Standards are being created openly,
+Standards are being created openly, or, it is decided that the way presented here is not needed as a better

 **GeoSocial layers** are being used to run and govern communities which are not dependent on traditional representative government.
 Existing governments are adopting time tokens to get a better read on what legislation the people want.